 When Engineered Products Company (EPCO) closed its books at the end of 2002, the company’s profits concerned President Jack Schuster, who recognized cost improvements that created good margins were responsible for profit results.
 “What I didn’t see troubled me – lack of revenue growth.
 The top line was flat, and while we offer many items for booming residential market, 60- 70% of our sales volume is for commercial and agricultural facilities.
 With both of these building types still flat or in decline, I realized that we needed help turning sales around.”

-SGS President Danita Bye introduced Schuster’s team to an objective assessment tool that revealed EPCO’s sales management processes lacked accountability.
+Danita introduced Schuster’s team to an objective assessment tool that revealed EPCO’s sales management processes lacked accountability.
 Schuster did not hold his sales managers accountable, and the sales managers did not hold their independent reps (who sell to distributors) accountable.
 “My knee-jerk reaction was defensive,” Schuster admits, “but after a weekend of thinking about the situation, I knew Danita had nailed the issue.”

 Fortifying Share of Mind